The ValueSERP Alternative

 AI Extraction + MCP, Included

 ValueSERP returns SERPs and stops there.
 DataBlue bundles schema-guided extraction and an MCP server, so you skip the LLM-orchestration layer most teams end up building on top of ValueSERP.
-Cheaper and more shipped, in one API.
+More shipped in one API.

 Typed SDKs, Not Just REST

 ValueSERP burns unused searches at the start of every month, so a quiet week is money you simply lose.
-DataBlue credits never expire — buy a batch whenever, use it whenever, with no monthly reset to race against.
+DataBlue top-up credits do not expire ? buy a batch whenever, use it whenever, with clear monthly plan resets to race against.

 What ValueSERP Costs at Scale.

-ValueSERP is genuinely affordable, but its per-search billing still adds up tier by tier — and unused searches reset every month.
-Here's the same monthly Google SERP volume, priced honestly on both sides.
+ValueSERP is genuinely affordable, but its per-search billing still adds up tier by tier, and unused searches reset every month.
+Here's the same monthly Google SERP volume, shown as a current-terms checklist.

 |---|---|---|---|